quickeducation/final-project/DesignSpec.md

 ### Screen #2
 ![alt text](https://i.imgur.com/2rf2klT.png "Screen 2")
 - The logo in the top left-hand corner will be a static image of the website’s logo and will not link to anything.
 This is because we already have a home button to redirect to our home page and the logo can just stay an image.
-- The ‘Home’ button will direct the user back to the home screen specced in page 2.
+- The ‘Home’ button will direct the user back to the home screen specced on screen 1.
 This allows the user to navigate easily back to the homepage.
-- The ‘Create Account’ button will direct the user to the Create Account page specified on page 4.
+- The ‘Create Account’ button will direct the user to the Create Account page specified on screen 3.
 This will allow users to navigate to creating an account if they are not already signed in, in which case they would not need to create an account.
-- The ‘Leaderboards’ button will direct the user to the leaderboards page specified in page 6.
+- The ‘Leaderboards’ button will direct the user to the leaderboards page specified on screen 5.
 This will allow users to easily see the leaderboard whenever they wish.
 - The ‘Username’ field will be an entry box will be a plain-text input box.
 This will allow the user to input UTF-8 text less than 50 characters to be submitted to our backend.
 - The Password field will be an entry box will be a plain-text input box.
 This will allow the user to input UTF-8 text less than 50 characters to be submitted to our backend.
 - The ‘Login’ button will validate the user input for logging in by checking the hashed information in our backend and will continue to their account.
 If not valid, it will raise an error from a browser dialog that says that the account does not exist.
 If there is no text in either the username or password fields, the login button will not be pressable.